Ayushsinghcs/burger-application/README.md

 A burger application in React.js

-run npm install on root folder and npm start to launch the application
+run "npm install" on root folder and "npm start" to launch the application